stjude-dnb-binfcore/sc-rna-seq-snap-dnb-training/README.md

 #### Accessing the Code

+We recommend that users fork the `sc-rna-seq-snap` repository and then clone their forked repository to their local machine.
+Team members should use the [stjude-dnb-binfcore](https://github.com/stjude-dnb-binfcore) account, while others can use their preferred GitHub account.
+We welcome collaborations, so please feel free to reach out if you're interested in being added to the `stjude-dnb-binfcore` account.

 1. Fork the repository

 Navigate to the main page of the stjude-dnb-binfcore/sc-rna-seq-snap repository and click the "Fork" button.